Kshitij013/Exposition-Assignment/README.md

 </p>

 This is an example of how your Area Chart might look when rendered in the app.
 The area chart visually represents the comparison between two data sets (product1 and product2), and it responds interactively when you hover over the chart.
-The radar chart could be used if user desires different form of data representation.
+The radar chart could be used if user desires different form of data representation, such as for comparing student marks.

 ### Use Cases